truzo/tomango-2018/site/content/thinks/improving-wordpress-performance.md

 - [browserSync](https://github.com/BrowserSync/grunt-browser-sync) – live reloading and screen syncing
 - [watch](https://github.com/gruntjs/grunt-contrib-watch) – live grunt reloading

-Check out our [Gruntfile](http://www.tomango.co.uk/Gruntfile.js) to see how they are used on the site.

 ## In summary

 Pushing for performance can be hard work.
 You can spend hours on one section to find that it makes an almost intangible improvement and spend seconds on another that'll make a large gain.
 Persistence does pay off.